-We're pleased to present to

-you this year's Annual Water Quality Report.
-This report is designed to inform you about the quality water and services we deliver to you every day.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We're very pleased present to you this year's Annual Water Quality Report.
+We want to keep you informed about the quality water and services that we have delivered to you over the past year.
+Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is ground water from wells.
-Our wells draw from the Lower Tamiami and Sandstone Aquifers.
-In 2009 the Department of Environmental performed a Source Water Protection Assessment on our system.
+Our wells draw from the Lower Tamiami and Sandstone In 2009 Aquifers. the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are seventeen potential sources of contamination identified for this system.
-These range from high to moderate susceptibility levels (underground fuel tanks), to low susceptibility levels, which include an injection well and wastewater plant.
+There are sixteen potential sources of contamination identified for These range from moderate this system. susceptibility levels (underground fuel tanks), to low susceptibility levels, which include an injection well and wastewater plant.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
 Our water is treated with aeration for odor control, the pH is adjusted and it is disinfected using chlorine and ammonia.
 We also fluoridate the water for dental health purposes.